Are Mushrooms Legal in New Jersey? The State of Psilocybin in 2025

 The Psilocybin Behavioral Health Access and Services Act (Bill S2283)

-Bill 2283 includes the following provisions, among others:
+As amended, Bill S2283 includes the following provisions:

 - Psilocybin Services: Establishes a regulatory framework for the provision of psilocybin services, including preparation, administration, and integration sessions, overseen by licensed facilitators.